minphase/minphase/_posts/2019-11-07-template-header-video.md

     provider: youtube
 ---

 This post shows how to add a header video.
 The header video is added in the front matter of the post, for more information on front matter [click here](/frontmatter/).
+The code for this post is available at [GitHub](https://github.com/minphase/minphase/blob/master/_posts/2019-11-07-template-header-video.md).

 You need to add the following to your front matter, where you specify the provider and video id.
 For instance if you want to use a youtube video the provider will be youtube and the id will be found in the link to the video after the '=' sign.
 In this post the video [https://www.youtube.com/watch?v=yYAw79386WI](https://www.youtube.com/watch?v=yYAw79386WI) is used which have the id: yYAw79386WI.
 ```markdown